 After the rice has absorbed all the liquid (about a 20 minute process), add the onions and mushrooms and stir together.

 And there you have it.
-Champagne risotto with wild mushrooms.
+Champagne risotto with wild mushrooms and brie.
 Enjoy!

 Champagne Risotto with Wild Mushrooms